Higher order weighted Dirichlet type spaces with poly-superharmonic weights and Dirichlet type operators of finite order: Representation of Cyclic Dirichlet Type Operators of Finite Order

 For the uniqueness part assume that $M_z$ on $\mathscr H_{\overrightarrow{\mu}}$ is unitarily equivalent to $M_z$ on $\mathscr H_{\overrightarrow{\nu}}$ for some other allowable tuple $\overrightarrow{\nu} = \left( \sigma, \nu_{1}, \ldots ,\nu_{m} \right)$ in $\left(M_+(\mathbb T)\right) ^m \times M_+(\overline{\D}).$ Let $U: \mathscr H_{\overrightarrow{\mu}} \to \mathscr H_{\overrightarrow{\nu}}$ be the associated unitary such that $UM_z=M_zU.$ Note that $\ker M_z^*=\mathbb C$ in both the spaces $\mathscr H_{\overrightarrow{\mu}}$ and $\mathscr H_{\overrightarrow{\nu}},$ therefore we must have $U(1)= \xi$ for some $\xi\in \mathbb T.$ Therefore $V=\bar{\xi}U$ is also an unitary from $\mathscr H_{\overrightarrow{\mu}}$ onto $\mathscr H_{\overrightarrow{\nu}}$ such that $V1=1$ and $VM_z=M_zV.$ By the uniqueness part of Theorem \ref{Model Theorem}, we then obtain that $\overrightarrow{\mu}=\overrightarrow{\nu}.$ \end{proof} The uniqueness of the $(m+1)$-tuple $\overrightarrow{\mu} = \left( \sigma, \mu_{1}, \ldots ,\mu_{m} \right) \in \left(M_+(\mathbb T)\right) ^m \times M_+(\overline{\D}),$ in Theorem \ref{analytic model} suggests that the operator $M_z$ on $\mathscr H_{\overrightarrow{\mu}}$ serves as a canonical model for a class of cyclic, analytic, Dirichlet type operator of finite order on a Hilbert space.
 The uniqueness of this model can also be described in another way.
 For an $(m+1)$-tuple $\overrightarrow{\mu} = \left( \sigma, \mu_{1}, \ldots ,\mu_{m} \right) \in \left(M_+(\mathbb T)\right) ^m \times M_+(\overline{\D}),$ the associated Hilbert space $\mathscr H_{\overrightarrow{\mu}}\subseteq H^2$ and we have $\|f\|_{H^2} \leqslant \|f\|_{\overrightarrow{\mu}}.$ Therefore it follows that $\mathscr H_{\overrightarrow{\mu}}$ is a reproducing kernel Hilbert space on $\mathbb D$, that is, the map $ev_z:\mathscr H_{\overrightarrow{\mu}} \to \mathbb C$ given by $ev_z(f)=f(z)$ is continuous for each $z\in \D,$ see \cite{zbMATH06562440} for basic properties of reproducing kernel Hilbert spaces.
 Moreover, the kernel $K(z,w)$ associated to $\mathscr H_{\overrightarrow{\mu}}$ turns out to be normalized, that is, $K(\cdot,0)=1,$ or equivalently,

-This shows that the model for the certain class of analytic Dirichlet type operator as described in Theorem \ref{analytic model} is a canonical model and coincides with the model described by Shimorin in \cite[Page~154]{zbMATH01572594} for an arbitrary left invertible analytic operator on a Hilbert spaces, see also \cite[Lemma 4.8]{zbMATH03933844} for the uniqueness of the normalized kernel among all equivalent reproducing kernels.
-It would be certainly interesting to describe the similar canonical model of every cyclic, analytic, Dirichlet type operator of finite order on a Hilbert space in terms of appropriately defined weighted Dirichlet type spaces $\mathscr H_{\overrightarrow{\mu}}.$
+This shows that the model for the class of analytic Dirichlet type operator as described in Theorem \ref{analytic model} is a canonical model and coincides with the model described by Shimorin in \cite[Page~154]{zbMATH01572594} for an arbitrary left invertible analytic operator on a Hilbert spaces, see also \cite[Lemma 4.8]{zbMATH03933844} for the uniqueness of the normalized kernel among all equivalent reproducing kernels.